Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Introduction

-Therefore, the residual or idiosyncratic momentum (IMOM) comes out,\footnote{Note that the abbreviation IMOM in our work merely refers to as the momentum portfolios constructed by sorting on idiosyncratic return that is not adjusted by the risk, i.e., pure IMOM.} which has been receiving scholars' attention in recent years \citep{Gutierrez-Prinsky-2007-JFinM,Blitz-Huij-Martens-2011-JEF,Blitz-Hanauer-Vidojevic-2018-SSRN,Chang-Ko-Nakano-Rhee-2018-JEF}.
-IMOM portfolios are constructed by sorting on idiosyncratic return that is usually adjusted by the idiosyncratic volatility, and it is documented to give rise to more robust and better performance compared to the MOM, especially in the US stock market \citep{Gutierrez-Prinsky-2007-JFinM,Blitz-Hanauer-Vidojevic-2018-SSRN}.
+Therefore, the residual or idiosyncratic momentum (IMOM) comes out,\footnote{Note that the abbreviation IMOM in our work merely refers to as the momentum portfolios constructed by sorting on idiosyncratic return that is not adjusted by the risk, i.e., pure IMOM.} which has been receiving scholars' attention in recent years \citep{Gutierrez-Prinsky-2007-JFinM,Blitz-Huij-Martens-2011-JEF,Blitz-Hanauer-Vidojevic-2020-IRFA,Chang-Ko-Nakano-Rhee-2018-JEF}.
+IMOM portfolios are constructed by sorting on idiosyncratic return that is usually adjusted by the idiosyncratic volatility, and it is documented to give rise to more robust and better performance compared to the MOM, especially in the US stock market \citep{Gutierrez-Prinsky-2007-JFinM,Blitz-Hanauer-Vidojevic-2020-IRFA}.
 On the other hand, although more and more idiosyncratic risk metrics have been developed, few attentions have been paid to how the various risk-adjustment methods affect the momentum performance.

 Our work contributes to the literature on momentum effects from the following aspects.
 First, our work fills in the gap of the research on the short-term idiosyncratic momentum for the Chinese stock market.
 Compared with other mature financial markets, the Chinese stock market is relatively young.
-Some phenomena characterize the Chinese market, including the less transparent information environment at the market and firm levels and a larger proportion of irrational individual investors, etc. Some studies concentrate on the short-term momentum, but in the earlier days \citep{Kang-Liu-Ni-2002-PBFJ, Pan-Tang-Xu-2013-PBFJ}.
-Also, a few studies investigate the idiosyncratic momentum effects on the monthly basis \citep{Lu-Lu-2018-SSRN}.
-To the best of our knowledge, the short-term idiosyncratic momentum has remained unexplored in the Chinese stock market yet.
+Some phenomena characterize the Chinese market, including the less transparent information environment at the market and firm levels and a larger proportion of irrational individual investors, etc. These further result in remarkably different performance associated with price trend anomalies \citep{Shi-Jiang-Zhou-2015-PLoS1}.
+In this regard, examining anomalies over different periods is meaningful for both academic scholars as well as practitioners.
+For the MOM, although majority of researches conduct the studies on the monthly basis, there is a few studies paying attention on the short-term MOM, but in the earlier days \citep{Kang-Liu-Ni-2002-PBFJ, Pan-Tang-Xu-2013-PBFJ}.
+By comparison, scarce attention has been paid to the IMOM, especially in emerging markets \citep{Lu-Lu-2018-SSRN,Lin-2019-FRL}.
+And to the best of our knowledge, the short-term idiosyncratic momentum has remained unexplored in the Chinese stock market yet.

+In this regard, our paper contributes to the literature by providing the evidence regarding the performance of the short-term IMOM at weekly basis, which has been usually ignored in previous studies.

 Second and more importantly, we attempt to conduct a comparative study on how different risk-adjustment methods are related to the idiosyncratic momentum in the Chinese stock market.
 In fact, Chinese investors mainly invest in real estate and equities.
 And according to the data published by China Securities Depository and Clearing Corporation Limited (CSDC), each of the retail investors holds only 1.4 stocks as of June 2018, which are obviously under-diversified.
 As such, the aggregated effect of under-diversified portfolios would result in more idiosyncratic risks in the market \citep{Fu-2009-JFE}.
 Hence, we expect a better performance of the IMOM strategies with respect to various risk-adjustment methods in China.